 If whooping cough is commonly a mild disease and apt to be missed, what are the implications for clinical practice?
 If whooping cough was perceived as a less severe disease, it might have a negative effect on vaccination uptake.
 If more people understood that the incidence of whooping cough has increased with increasing vaccines, bacterial resistance is emerging, and there is a nontoxic treatment available, surely vaccine uptake would decline further.
-Since early diagnosis is difficult and treatment with antibiotics is not sufficiently effective.
-(571) a reevaluation of the necessity of the entire medical approach is warranted.
-But that won't "delicate fabric" until the of interlaced happen pharmaceutical companies, government, and academia becomes torn.
+Since early diagnosis is difficult and treatment with antibiotics is not sufficiently effective. ^[571] a reevaluation of the necessity of the entire medical approach is warranted.
+But that won't happen until the "delicate fabric" of interlaced pharmaceutical companies, government, and academia becomes torn.
 The following conclusion from a special article by the National Vaccine Advisory Committee should indicate to you exactly whose best interests are at the core of vaccine policy.